Winning Film or Video Awarded $5,000 and National Premiere at ObesityWeek 2015 in Los Angeles

 Anyone 18 and older is eligible to submit videos or films of five minutes or less that address the topic of obesity in any genre, including drama, documentary, animation, journalism, public service announcements, experimental or music videos.
 There is no fee for submission.
 Entries must be received by midnight, October 1, 2015.
 For instructions on how to submit and terms and conditions, please visit www.itstartsnow.asmbs.org.

 Some ideas for video and filmmakers to consider include:

 - What makes obesity a disease like cancer or heart disease

 - Treating Obesity as a Disease with counseling, medications, surgery

 - Cost of Obesity

 - Life transformations and personal struggles and triumphs

 - Solutions to the obesity epidemic

 About the ASMBS The ASMBS is the largest organization for bariatric surgeons in the nation.
-It is a non-profit organization that works to advance the art and science of bariatric surgery and is committed to educating medical professionals and the lay public about bariatric surgery as an option for the treatment of morbid obesity, as well as the associated risks and benefits.
-It encourages its members to investigate and discover new advances in obesity, while maintaining a steady exchange of experiences and ideas that may lead to improved outcomes for morbidly obese patients.
+It is a non-profit organization that works to advance the art and science of bariatric surgery and is committed to educating medical professionals and the lay public about bariatric surgery as an option for the treatment of severe obesity, as well as the associated risks and benefits.
+It encourages its members to investigate and discover new advances in obesity, while maintaining a steady exchange of experiences and ideas that may lead to improved outcomes for patients with obesity.
 For more information, visit www.asmbs.org.